-All UI students who study abroad must register in the appropriate course number at the UI.
-If a student is participating in the UI’s Irish Writing Program, for example, he/she is instructed by Study Abroad to register in the appropriate course/section (165:838) for the appropriate number of credits (6 s.h.).
+All UI students who study abroad must register in the appropriate course number at the UI, as indicated by the student's study abroad advisor.
 Upon the students’ return, this registration is replaced by the individual course titles, semester hours and grades received.
 Specific courses taken and credit hours earned will be entered/adjusted when a final grade report is submitted to the Registrar by Study Abroad.
 Study Abroad staff monitor the class lists in an effort to make sure that all program participants are registered before they go abroad, however the ultimate responsibility lies with the individual students.

 All UI faculty-led programs are offered for resident credit and report U.S. letter grades to the Study Abroad office.
 When instruction is provided on behalf of the UI by a local university, for example, a foreign grading scale is often used.
 In these cases, it is the responsibility of the Faculty Director to convert the marks into U.S. letter grades.
 There are usually standardized conversion tables to assist in this process.